 Foreign-educated candidates must hold academic and/or professional credentials equivalent to those required of US applicants.
 Such candidates must possess the equivalent of a US baccalaureate degree from an accredited institution in their home country, and either hold an equivalent advanced degree from a US or foreign institution, or possess the equivalent professional license and be in good standing with the appropriate governing board in their home country.
 These candidates must also have a minimum of three years of professional experience working in substantive areas related to tax issues.

 Admission to the MSL in Taxation is selective, and is based on a combination of prior academic performance and professional experience.
 Those offered admission will have accomplished academic backgrounds, strong letters of recommendation, and significant substantive experience working with tax issues.
 Prospective students must demonstrate professional achievement and career advancement.
-Please note that our online programs are not available in all states, current information is available online, and will be updated periodically as information becomes available.

 Graduates of the MSL program who wish to pursue the JD degree must apply and be admitted through the regular JD admissions process.
 If admitted, no advanced standing for academic work completed pursuant to the MSL degree will be awarded toward the JD degree.

 New York University School of Law is a community of remarkable diversity, enhancing the learning environment for all.
 Those who comprise our graduate student body hail from around the world and bring with them a variety of experiences and viewpoints.
 As both recipients and providers of the learning process, the Law School has a vital interest in what students bring to the task of educating each other.

 To select the most highly-talented and motivated people to take on this task from a pool of well-qualified applicants, the Committee on Graduate Admissions welcomes applications from all eligible persons.
 We are additionally committed to making appropriate academic accommodation for admitted students with disabilities.